 Thinking of Fostering?

-In March 2015, over 64,000 children and young people were living with foster carers in England, and there is always a need for more foster carers to support children entering the care system.
+On the 31st March 2018 there were 75,420 looked after children in England, an increase of 4% on March 2017.
+There is always a need for more foster carers to support children entering the care system.
 In particular, foster carers are needed to look after teenagers, disabled children, sibling groups and unaccompanied asylum seeking children.

 Fostering service providers need to recruit a wide range of people to meet children and young people’s individual needs.

 Wherever possible, fostering services are looking to recruit foster carers who can understand and meet the child’s heritage, ethnic origin, culture and language, and fostering services need carers from all types of backgrounds.

 If you are thinking of fostering, please watch the video below: